roidrage/crumble/README.md

 If you want to make the link title content dynamic, just use single quotes and rely on interpolation, you just need to ensure the interpolated code exists in the context of your helpers:

     crumb :search, 'Search (Keywords: #{params[:q]})', :new_search_url, :params => :q

+If you don't want to specify any URL method at all, just use :current, it'll just use all the parameters of the current action, of course being aware that you can't have an URL method called current to rely on.
+But who would do that anyway?

+    crumb :search, 'Search (Keywords: #{params[:q]})', :current

+You can base trails on conditions using :unless and :if.
+Both need to point to a method that exists in the context of the view.

+    trail :home, :index, [:root], :unless => :logged_in? trail :home, :index, [:your_account], :if => :logged_in?

 Then, in your views, just insert the following:

     <%= crumbs %>